weekplan/www/_posts/2016-11-22-designing-a-better-way-to-manage-appointments.md

 ### Sorted by time

 This alternative is generally more compact but less visual.
 It is hard to figure out how long is a task and where are the available slots in the day:

 ![List of events](/assets/images/uploads/1748-image-9.png)

-## WeekPlan take #1
+## Week Plan take #1

-In WeekPlan, the events are shown like normal tasks except that a grey background color shows you when they start and how long they last for visually:
+In Week Plan, the events are shown like normal tasks except that a grey background color shows you when they start and how long they last for visually:

 ![Event visualization in WeekPlan](/assets/images/uploads/1748-image-10.png)